How Alexandra Paul built a successful career. Explore key moments that defined the journey.

 In 2022, Alexandra Paul starred in the independent films Tethered and Baby Steps.

-In 2024, Alexandra Paul was featured in the Hulu docuseries After Baywatch: A Moment in the Sun, an in depth look at the series Baywatch and the actors involved in the show.
+In 2024, Alexandra Paul was featured in the Hulu docuseries After Baywatch: A Moment in the Sun, which explored the series Baywatch and its actors.